stlviper/18FAGILEPROTOTYPE/mobile/README.md

 -	Enable Unknown sources in phone Settings

 ####Installation
--	Download APK file to the phone
+ - Git Clone https://github.com/vencoreinc/18FAGILEPROTOTYPE.git to a directory

+ - Connect USB to phone and copy the apk file from the mobile sub directory from the above directory

  - Click on Next

   ![Mobile-Image-1](https://github.com/vencoreinc/18FAGILEPROTOTYPE/blob/master/mobile/images/mobile_1.png?raw=true)